Singapore Airlines is one of the world’s best airlines and very popular with Aussies travelling overseas – or at least it was before Covid hit!

 When you transfer the equivalent of 10,000 KrisFlyer miles or more in a single transaction from one of these issuers, you’ll receive 15% bonus miles.
 There is no cap to the bonus miles you can earn from this campaign.

-As I mentioned earlier, these miles will be valid for three years, so it only makes sense to transfer them if you expect to book an overseas flight during that time.
+Since these miles will be valid for three years, it only makes sense to transfer them if you expect to book an overseas flight during that time.
 You can also spend KrisFlyer miles on shopping and experiences, but you’ll get the most value from flying, especially at the pointy end.

 Use KrisFlyer miles to fly business class